nicklausbrown/data-science-platform-requirements/index.md

 - [Turbocharging Analytics at Uber with our Data Science Workbench](https://eng.uber.com/dsw/)

 # Requirements
-## Common API for machine learning models
-### Implementation Details
-- The output is based on task type (classification, regression, multi-label, seq2seq)
-- API should support a form of versioning
-- Underlying prediction values should be available if masked by labels, argmax, etc...

-### Stakeholder Benefits
-- As a data scientist, I want a common API, so that I can quickly create inference output for my models, which automatically implements production best practices agreed on by the group
-- Also, as a data engineer, I want a common API to to allow seamless and stable communication between machine learning models and microservices in my big data pipelines
--  As a software engineer, I want a common API so that I can support data scientists by providing model output serialization in a SDK and so that my applications can easily consume machine learning predictions
-- As a technical manager, I want a common API so that my project teams spend less time fixing breaking jobs and writing custom logic

 ## Managed notebook server
 ### Implementation Details
 - Provides authenticated access to main data stores